 12. Start Saving for Major Purchases

-The key to getting out of debt and staying there really just comes down to discipline.
+The key to reaching a debt free lifestyle and staying there comes down to discipline.

 Discipline is the key to taking your financial life back.

 Set aside money for a down payment on a home.

 Save up the money for home repairs.

 Nobody looks back and says, “I saved too much money.”

 So do it the right way, and you’ll be so glad you did.

 After I graduated from college, I got into the habit of calculating the cost of debt.